mercadopago/devsite-docs/guides/checkout-bricks/payment-brick/initialize-data-on-the-bricks.en.md

 ----[mlb]----
 ## Pix

 In the form displayed for payment by Pix, you can start with the **email** field already filled in.
-For this, it is necessary to pass the following configuration in the brick's initialization object.
+For this, it is necessary to pass the following configuration in the Brick's initialization object.

 ```javascript
 settings = {